-Budgeted cost: £1060
+Budgeted cost: £2760

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £37904

-Budgeted cost: £2972.50

-Activity Evidence that supports this approach Challenge number(s) addressed Learning support assistant delivering academic guidance (4 hours) Teaching Assistant Interventions +4 (EEF) 'Targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact,' 'Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on 1,2,3 average.
+Activity Evidence that supports this approach Challenge number(s) addressed Learning support assistant delivering academic guidance (13 hours) Teaching Assistant Interventions +4 (EEF) 'Targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact,' 'Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on average.
 Often interventions are based on a clearly specified approach which teaching assistants have been trained to deliver.'
-'The majority of studies were targeted interventions conducted in primary schools - where the impact is typically a little higher (+5 months) than for secondary age pupils (+4 months).
+1,2,3 Learning support assistant delivering academic guidance (30 hours) 'The majority of studies were targeted interventions conducted in primary schools - where the impact is typically a little higher (+5 months) than for secondary age pupils (+4 months).
 Most of the evidence relates to reading and other aspects of literacy.
-Impact is lower for mathematics in primary schools (+ 3 months).
+Impact is lower for mathematics in primary schools (+3 months).
 The majority of effective approaches involve targeted small group or one to one interventions.
 Impact in small groups tends to be a little lower (+3 months), but this needs to be offset against the greater number of pupils who benefit.
 Short sessions of around 30 minutes or so, several times a week are most effective.'
 Making Best Use of Teaching Assistants 'Ensure explicit connections are made between learning from everyday classroom teaching structured interventions.
-Adopt evidence-based interventions to support TAs in their small group and one-to-one instruction.
-Use TAs to deliver high quality one-to-one and small group support using structured interventions.
-Ensure TAs are fully prepared for their role in the classroom.
-Use TAs to add value to what teachers do, not replace them'.
+Adopt evidence-based interventions to support TAs in their small group and one-to-one instruction Use TAs to deliver high quality one-to-one and small group support using structured interventions Ensure TAs are fully prepared for their role in the classroom Use TAs to add value to what teachers do, not replace them'

-Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £1027.50
+Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £6040

 Activity Evidence that supports this approach Challenge number(s) addressed Provide educational materials for those children that require them.
 For example: loan laptops and tablets.
 Devices for children affected by Covid isolation.
-School Uniform if and when required (£75) Pupils from lower socio-economic households are less likely to be able to afford the cost of school uniforms.
+School Uniform if and when required (600) Pupils from lower socioeconomic households are less likely to be able to afford the cost of school uniforms.
 (EFF) 4 Fund all educational visits for PP children.
-Laches Wood (£75) December theatre visit Arts participation (EEF) 'Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
+Laches Wood and other ed visits (2320) Performing arts participation Peripatetic music tuition (3120) Arts participation (EEF) 'Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
 It is important to remember that arts engagement is valuable in and of itself and that the value of arts participation should be considered beyond maths or English outcomes.
-4

 Overall, the average impact of arts participation on other areas of academic learning appears to be positive but moderate, about an additional three months progress.
 Improved outcomes have been identified in English, mathematics and science.
 Benefits have been found in both primary and secondary schools.
 Some arts activities have been linked with improvements in specific outcomes.
 For example, there is some evidence of the impact of drama on writing and potential link between music and spatial awareness.
 Wider benefits such as more positive attitudes to learning and increased well-being have also consistently been reported.'
-Provide wraparound care (breakfast club and afterschool club) for five children, whole year. (£877.50) EEF Breakfast Club Statement + 2 'clear benefits to pupils.
-In addition to the positive attainment impact found for pupils in Year 2, the independent evaluation also found both improved attend- ance and behaviour in schools.
-Most importantly, breakfast clubs help ensure that no child has to learn when they're hungry' 4
+4